Kuchkabal: Offices

-Halach winik
+Civil

-The halach winik, present in some, but not all, kuchkabalo'ob, exercised sovereign legislative, executive, judicial, military, and religious authority over the kuchkabal.
+The halach winik present only in unitary provinces, exercised sovereign legislative, executive, judicial, military, and religious authority over the same.
 Their government is thought to have been invariably based in the capital.
-Notably, the office was responsible for military defence, foreign policy, home policy (effected via batabo'ob), serious or inter-municipal civil and criminal court cases, and certain religious ceremonies.
-Particular attention is thought to have been paid to the maintenance of the territorial integrity of the kuchkabal, and that of its constituent towns.
-For instance, in 1545, Nachi Cocom, colonial halach winik of Sotuta, is known to have 'personally made a survey of his entire frontier and conferred with various Cochua and Cupul [batabo'ob] who lived close to his borders, evidently discussing local differences of opinion in regard to the frontiers.'
-Similarly, in 1557, Kukum Xiu (also known as Francisco the Montejo Xiu), colonial halach winik of Mani, held a conference at Mani (city) for his and neighbouring batabo'ob to determine the limits of the kuchkabal and its constituent towns.
+Notably, the office was responsible for military defence, foreign policy, home policy (effected via the provincial mayors), serious or inter-municipal civil and criminal court cases, and certain religious ceremonies.
+Particular attention is thought to have been paid to the maintenance of the territorial integrity of the province, and that of its constituent towns.
+For instance, in 1545, Nachi Cocom, colonial governor of Sotuta, is known to have 'personally made a survey of his entire frontier and conferred with various Cochua and Cupul [mayors] who lived close to his borders, evidently discussing local differences of opinion in regard to the frontiers.'
+Similarly, in 1557, Kukum Xiu (also known as Francisco the Montejo Xiu), colonial governor of Mani, held a conference at Mani (city) for his and neighbouring mayors to determine the limits of the province and its constituent towns.

-The office, at least in some kuchkabalo'ob, is known to have been the prerogative of the leading noble house, with tenure held for life, and passed from father to first-born son.
-The officeholder is thought to have been entitled to an allottment of slaves, annual tribute from each town and household (typically produce or other merchantable goods), and court fees when acting as justice.
+The office, at least in some unitary provinces, is known to have been the prerogative of the leading noble house, with tenure held for life, and passed from father to first-born son.
+The officeholder is thought to have been entitled to an allotment of slaves, annual tribute from each town and household (typically produce or other merchantable goods), and court fees when acting as chief justice.
 Said remuneration is thought to have been 'sufficient [...] to live in considerable state.'
-The officeholder is, additionally, thought to have acted as batab of the kuchkabal's capital, and been entitled to that office's remuneration.
+The officeholder is, additionally, thought to have acted as mayor of the provincial capital, and been entitled to that office's remuneration.

-The halach winik does not seem to have had a dedicated provincial council, though it has been suggested that either senior officers of the capital, or some of the batabo'ob from other towns (especially those related to the halach winik), may have acted in such a capacity, being 'consulted on provincial affairs.'
+The governor does not seem to have had a dedicated advisory council, though it has been suggested that either senior officers of the capital, or some of the provincial mayors (especially those related to the governor), may have or likely acted as privy counsellors, being 'consulted on provincial affairs.'